2018 - 2024

 The project explores alternative approaches to city planning with a speculative proposal for an autonomous tree planting robot.

-Equipped with sensors, solar panels, and a drill, the robot is programmed to plant trees in heat islands in Hamburg.
+Equipped with sensors, solar panels, and a drill, the robot is programmed to plant trees in heat islands across Hamburg.
 Regardless of whether in the middle of a highway, or a busy public square, the robot’s single criteria for deciding whether to intervene is based on temperature and surface data.
 If it’s too hot and on the right surface, the robot will drill into the asphalt and plant a tree.

 Urban heat islands pose a growing risk to human health and the global climate, as temperatures in cities are rising faster than their surroundings.
 This is down to the enormous solar gain of concrete and asphalt surfaces, and a result of the priorities of modern city planning: focused on cars and road infrastructures at the expense of green spaces.
 Trees are one of the simplest solutions to urban heat islands: shading hard road surfaces from solar gain.